For Healthcare Professionals

 As part of our educational mission, IPC educates practicing healthcare professionals, as well as those in training.
 IPC provides didactic and experiential education to pharmacy students, medical students, residents and fellows in conjunction with the Toxikon Consortium.
 Over 200 students and residents receive training through IPC each year, and hundreds of others benefit from lectures and presentations.

 Throughout Illinois, pharmacy schools and nursing programs have accessed online education through the Poison Prevention Education Course and Resource Center.
-The course teaches pharmacists and nurses in training:
+The course teaches all levels and types of healthcare workers (students and professionals):

 We encourage those in training to share what they learn through the course with their patients and customers to help reduce poisoning harm.